alex97iv/content/README.md

-BI projects based on Superstore data are presented here
+BI projects based on Superstore dataset are presented here